-{¶2} On March 24, 2023, Appellee Gillis filed a tax year 2022 complaint on parcel number 417-412-02-004-005, "the property," seeking an increase in its value from \$15,952.200 to \$26,108,800 even though the County Auditor's records showed the parcel transferred for \$0.
-Appellee Gillis attached a Press Release, affidavit, certificate of conversion, a real property conveyance exemption, and an assumption and release agreement.

-{¶3} On July 13, 2023, the appellant filed a motion to dismiss with the BOR asserting Appellee Gillis's complaint failed to meet the jurisdictional requirements of R.C.
-5715.19(A)(6) because he failed to establish that the property sold in a qualifying arm's length sale or that the purchase price was above the statutory threshold required for filing.

-{¶4} On September 20, 2023, the BOR held a hearing on the complaint.
+- (¶2) On March 22, 2024, Appellee Gillis filed a tax year 2023 complaint on parcel number 319-423-02-001-007 and 319-423-02-001-008, "the properties," seeking an increase in its value from \$50,633,400 to \$70,750,000.
+The Olentangy Local Schools Board of Education also filed a complaint with an attached press release and co-star report. - {¶3} The appellant filed a motion to dismiss with the BOR asserting Appellee Gillis's complaint failed to meet the jurisdictional requirements of R.C.
+5715.19(A)(6) because he failed to establish that the property sold in a qualifying arm's length sale or that the purchase price was above the statutory threshold required for filing. - {¶4} The BOR held a hearing on the complaint.
 Appellee Gillis only presented the evidence that he attached to his complaint.
 The appellant argued that he failed to meet the jurisdictional requirements of R.C.
-5715.19(A)(6).

-{¶5} On September 21, 2023, the BOR issued a decision in which it retained the Auditor's original values.

-{¶6} Appellee Gillis appealed the BOR's decision to the Board of Tax Appeals and filed discovery requests seeking information regarding the subject property.

-{¶7} The appellants moved the Board of Tax Appeals ("BTA") to dismiss the appeal and remand the matter to the BOR with instructions to vacate its decision and dismiss the original complaints for lack of jurisdiction.
-The appellants argued that Appellee Gillis's complaint did not meet the jurisdictional requirements set forth in R.C.
+5715.19(A)(6). - {¶5} The BOR issued a decision in which it retained the Auditor's original values. - {¶6} Appellee Gillis appealed the BOR's decision to the Board of Tax Appeals and filed discovery requests seeking information regarding the subject property. - {¶7} The appellants moved the Board of Tax Appeals ("BTA") to dismiss the appeal and remand the matter to the BOR with instructions to vacate its decision and dismiss the original complaints for lack of jurisdiction.
+The appellants argued that Appellee

+Gillis's complaint did not meet the jurisdictional requirements set forth in R.C.
 5715.19(A), which provides, in pertinent part:

-(6) The legislative authority of a subdivision, the mayor of a municipal corporation, or a third-party complainant shall not file an original complaint with respect to property the subdivision or complainant does not own or lease unless both of the following conditions are met:

-(a) If the complaint is based on a determination described in division (A)(1)(d) or (e) of this section, the property was (i) sold in an arm's length transaction, as described in section 5713.03 of the Revised Code, before, but not after, the tax lien date for the tax year for which the complaint is to be filed, and (ii) the sale price exceeds the true value of the property appearing on the tax list for that tax year by both ten per cent and the amount of the filing threshold determined under division (J) of this section;

-(J) For the purpose of division (A)(6)(b) of this section, the filing threshold for tax year 2022 equals five hundred thousand dollars.

-{¶8} The appellant also objected to the appellees' discovery requests, moving for a stay of the discovery period.

-{¶9} On December 19, 2023, the BTA issued an interim order denying the appellant's motion to dismiss/remand and motion to stay the discovery period.
-The BTA found the motion to be premature until the matter had gone through the Board of Tax Appeals proceedings.

-{¶10} On January 10, 2024, the appellant filed a notice of appeal, appealing the BTA's decision.

-{¶11} On January 31, 2024, Appellee Gillis moved to dismiss the appellant's appeal as the BTA's decision was not a final appealable order.

-{¶12} This Court agreed, dismissing the appellant's appeal.
+- (6) The legislative authority of a subdivision, the mayor of a municipal corporation, or a third-party complainant shall not file an original complaint with respect to property the subdivision or complainant does not own or lease unless both of the following conditions are met: - (a) If the complaint is based on a determination described in division (A)(1)(d) or (e) of this section, the property was (i) sold in an arm's length transaction, as described in section 5713.03 of the Revised Code, before, but not after, the tax lien date for the tax year for which the complaint is to be filed, and (ii) the sale price exceeds the true value of the property appearing on the tax list for that tax year by both ten per cent and the amount of the filing threshold determined under division (J) of this section; - (J) For the purpose of division (A)(6)(b) of this section, the filing threshold for tax year 2022 equals five hundred thousand dollars. - {¶8} The appellant also objected to the appellees' discovery requests, moving for a stay of the discovery period. - {¶9} The BTA issued an interim order denying the appellant's motion to dismiss/remand and motion to stay the discovery period.
+The BTA found the motion to be premature until the matter had gone through the Board of Tax Appeals proceedings. - {¶10} The appellant filed a notice of appeal, appealing the BTA's decision. - {¶11} On January 31, 2024, Appellee Gillis moved to dismiss the appellant's appeal as the BTA's decision was not a final appealable order. - {¶12} This Court agreed, dismissing the appellant's appeal.